ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 * The minimum "batch size" of reports which can be aggregated.
 * The rate at which measurements can be taken, i.e., the "minimum batch window".

 These parameters are distributed out of band to the clients and to the aggregators.
-Each task is identified by a unique 32-byte ID.
+Each task is identified by a unique 32-byte ID which is used to refer to it in protocol messages.

 During the duration of the measurement, each client records its own value(s), packages them up into a report, and sends them to the leader.